jhartikainen/cc-jhsh/README.md

 Currently working features:

   - Autocompletion with Tab key
+  - History (similar to how it works in the default shell)
+  - Editing the text on the command line
   - Most programs should run like in the normal CC shell

 Planned features:

-  - History (similar to how it works in the default shell)
   - History search (bash ctrl-r style)
   - Basic globbing

+Possible features at some point:

+  - Piping
+  - Output and input redirection